Trump's Attacks Put Military In 'Presidential Campaign Minefield'

 Then the president veered into talk of the military, taking aim at the Pentagon brass and separating them from the rank-and-file troops.

 "I'm not saying the military is in love with me; the soldiers are.
-The top people in the Pentagon probably aren't because they want to do nothing but fight wars so that all of these wonderful companies that make the bombs and makes the places and make everything else stay happy."
+The top people in the Pentagon probably aren't because they want to do nothing but fight wars so that all of these wonderful companies that make the bombs and [make] the places and make everything else stay happy."

 Eliot Cohen, a military expert at Johns Hopkins University's School of Advanced International Studies, could not recall such a character attack on top military leaders by a commander in chief.